Merchant navy

+The following is a partial list of the merchant navies or merchant marines of various countries.
+In many countries the fleet's proper name is simply the capitalized version of the common noun ("Merchant Navy").

+By country

 Australian Merchant Navy

 During the First World War, the government requisitioned Australian merchant vessels for use as transport ships, hospital ships and cargo ships.
 During World War II, they were commissioned for use as hospital ships, supply ships and armed merchant cruisers, in particular in the Pacific campaign.
 Since 2008, 3 September has been officially commemorated as Merchant Navy Day, on the same day as the pre-existing Australian National Flag Day, which allows the Australian Red Ensign to be flown on land for the occasion as a matter of protocol, as an official recognition of the merchant navy's contribution in wartime.
 The Australian Merchant Navy Memorial in Canberra, the national capital city of Australia, is a memorial honouring the Australian Merchant Navy's involvement in both world wars.

 British Merchant Navy

-The British Merchant Navy comprises the British merchant ships that transport cargo and people during times of peace and war.
+The British Merchant Navy comprises the British merchant ships that transport cargo and people or conduct specialist tasks during times of peace and war.